OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 <img src="images/1954-02-17-ht-oakwood-acres.jpg" alt="Photo of Oakwood Acres public housing in West Hartford, from the *Hartford Times*, February 17, 1954, digitized by the Hartford History Center, Hartford Public Library."  />
 <p class="caption">
-Image 21: Photo of Oakwood Acres public housing in West Hartford, from the *Hartford Times*, February 17, 1954, digitized by the Hartford History Center, Hartford Public Library.
+Figure 21: Photo of Oakwood Acres public housing in West Hartford, from the *Hartford Times*, February 17, 1954, digitized by the Hartford History Center, Hartford Public Library.
 </p>